 - Collect emails from visitors so you can continue to market to them for free.

 - Get your products into the hands of influencers who can contribute some of their clout and help you make sales.

 Growing an audience of your ideal customers is a must for building a long-term business, print-on-demand or otherwise.

 For more marketing ideas, be sure to check out How to Make Your First Sale in 30 Days.

 Design, test, sell, and grow

 Print-on-demand services offer an accessible source of inventory for new entrepreneurs or for anyone who just wants to test an idea before they invest in it.

-If your business idea pans out and you start to generate a meaningful number of sales, you can always graduate from using a print on demand site to holding your own inventory, or continue to use these services while finding new ways to grow your audience.
+If one of your online business ideas pans out and you start to generate a meaningful number of sales, you can always graduate from using a print on demand site to holding your own inventory or continue to use these services while finding new ways to grow your audience.
 The choice is yours.

 Special thanks to Kyle Howard, Senior Designer at Shopify, and Liz Bertorelli, Owner of Passion Fruit, for sharing their insight for this article.